Mathias-SantAnna/Spoty-Share-List/README.md

   * [Acknowledgements](###Acknowledgements)

 ## WHO'S THIS WEBSITE FOR
 Since everyone loves music (and I even more 🤟), why not do something enjoyable and productive at the same time.
 As we all know, these days the consumption of the streaming services are only growing, and a great tool to have is to be part of a awesome group of people with great music taste (some may discord) where you can create, edit, share your Playlists and much more...(more features to be added in the future).
-The website is designed for the user that desires to share their playlists and find new ones in a very simple and easy way that the first time visitor can adapt fairly quickly...CONTINUE 💚 🎧 🎸  🎼 🎵
+The website is designed for the user that desires to share their playlists and find new ones in a very simple and easy way that the first time visitor can adapt fairly quickly.💚 🎧

 ## User Experience Planes